What caused this weekend's historic snowstorm?

 Meteorologists had initially forecast between 26 and 30 inches of snowfall in southeastern Wyoming.

-Although snowfall totals can vary within a mile, weather forecasters said snow around Cheyenne piled up to around 21 to 36 inches.
+Although snowfall totals can vary within a mile, weather forecasters said snow around Cheyenne piled up to nearly 31 inches.
+Chugwater also got 31 inches, while Wheatland got 28.

 “I think we pretty much nailed it,” Wilkinson said of her team’s predictions.

-The National Weather Service in Cheyenne and Riverton were still finalizing total snowfall data as of Monday morning.
-But weather service staff received reports of 28 to 30 inches of snowfall around Wheatland, near Interstate 25.

-The National Weather Service in Riverton reported 26.3 inches of snow at the Casper-Natrona County International Airport, as of Monday morning.
+The National Weather Service in Riverton reported 26.3 inches of snow at the Casper-Natrona County International Airport.
 Three miles east of Casper, the weather service center received reports of 26.5 inches of snow.
 About 22 inches of snow fell in Reno Hills, up in the Casper Mountain area.

 Wet snow is compact and difficult to shovel.
 Experts caution residents to take frequent breaks and drink water when shoveling to avoid injury.